shipshapecode/website-nuxt/blog/posts/2019-10-22-shepherd-popper-to-tether.md

 Shepherd v6 will be out soon, and will include this huge bundle savings, and will use Tether instead of Popper.
-It will also include various other tweaks, new features, and enhancements, that we are super excited to share with you!
+It will also include various other tweaks, new features, and enhancements, that we are very excited to share with you!
 We hope to continue to improve both Shepherd and Tether and bring them back to being industry standard choices for app tours and positioning elements together.